Graph Modeling, How to

 Graphlytic: Query Template with parms Find_all_Service_nodes_and_all_related_nodes

-The user can now define the maximal dept for related nodes to the 'Service' nodes, without limitation.
-Let' say, we want to find all related nodes to the depth of 3.
-As you can see, there is a blank space, where the user sets the depth number (we already entered number 3).
-When the user clicks on the button 'Run Query' the Query Results will bring 238 nodes and 275 relationships:
+The user can now define the maximal dept for related nodes to the 'Service' nodes without limitation.
+Let's say we want to find all related nodes to the depth of 3.
+As you can see, there is a blank space where the user sets the depth number (we already entered the number 3).
+When the user clicks on the button 'Run Query', the Query Results will bring 238 nodes and 275 relationships:

 Graphlytic: Result of Query Template with param Find_all_Service_nodes_and_all_related_nodes